ruta-c/ruta-c.github.io/README.md

 ## Projects
 ### Aruodas Real Estate Price Prediction ML Model
-This project entails the extraction of data from real estate advertisements on the web page aruodas.lt, followed by data preparation and the development of a machine learning model for price prediction.
+This project entails the extraction of data from real estate advertisements on the web page aruodas.lt, followed by data preparation and development of a machine learning model for price prediction.
 The primary objective of this endeavor is exclusively educational, aimed at fostering a deeper understanding of data extraction, preparation, and predictive modeling within the context of real estate pricing.
 [Project can be found here]([https://github.com/ruta-c/Aruodas-Real-Estate-Price-Prediction-ML-Model])
 [Data Analysis Preview](/assets/Aruodas-Final.pdf)
 [The model performance and practical implementation](https://price-predictor-hdcz.onrender.com) (_Because of free tier limitations, takes time to load_)